 Following tax exemptions are given to eligible startups :

-- Tax Holiday u/s 80IAC – Start-ups are eligible for 100% tax rebate for a period of three years in a block of seven years provided that annual turnover does not exceed Rs 25 crores in any financial year.
+⇒ Tax Holiday u/s 80IAC – Start-ups are eligible for a 100% tax rebate for a period of three years in a block of seven years provided that annual turnover does not exceed Rs 25 crores in any financial year.

 exempt their tax on a long-term capital gain if such a long-term capital gain or a part thereof is invested in a fund notified by Central Government within a period of six months from the date of transfer of the asset.
 The maximum amount that can be invested in the long-term specified asset is Rs 50 lakh.
 Such amount shall remain invested in the specified fund for a period of 3 years.
 If withdrawn before 3 years, then the exemption will be revoked in the year in which money is withdrawn.

 The Finance Minister shall also consider framing similar tax provisions for startups that are not DPIIT registered.
-There shall also be a provision which provides benefit to persons are not categorized as angel investors and would like to invest in startups which are not DPIIT registered.
+There shall also be a provision that provides benefit to persons who are not categorized as angel investors and would like to invest in startups that are not DPIIT registered.
 This is common in tier II, III cities.